-Rates of adult participation in learning
+Adult participation in learning survey

 Our Adult Participation in Learning survey is the longest running and most frequently occurring study of adult learning in the UK.
 It adopts a broad definition of learning, including formal, non-formal and informal learning, rather than just publicly offered educational opportunities for adults.